Curry Leaves, Nutrition of Curry Leaves, Curry Patta

 Curry leaves are genarally used fresh.
 Because of their soft texture, they are never removed before serving, but can be eaten without any hazard.

-In Sri Lanka, the delicious chicken and beef curries are flavoured with curry leaves; the leaves are furthermore used for kottu roti, vegetables and sliced bread which are quickly fried together.
+In Sri Lanka, the delicious chicken and beef curries are flavoured with curry leaves; the leaves are further more used for kottu roti, vegetables and sliced bread which are quickly fried together.

 All parts of the curry plant can be used, including its fruit, stalk and roots.
 Curry leaves may be kept in the refrigerator for some time, but are better kept frozen, do not remove them from the branches before usage!
 The curry leaves lose their aroma if dried.

-Nutritional Values of Curry Patta
+Nutritional Values

 Curry leaves contain 2.5% oil, alpha-selinene, beta-bisabolene, beta-cadinene, beta-caryophyllene, beta-elemene, beta-gurjenene, beta-phellandrene, beta-thujene and beta-transocimene.
 These ingredients give curry leaves it typical aroma.